(updated 19 July 2021)

-The Suffolk County Council Archaeological Service (SCCAS) offices are closed to visitors due to restrictions caused by the COVID-19 pandemic.
+The Suffolk County Council Archaeological Service (SCCAS) offices currently remain closed to visitors.

 We are still working and responding to enquiries.
 You can contact us: